How to Install .NET Core SDK on Fedora Linux

 dotnet --list-runtimes

-Example 1: Creating a Console Application
+Creating a Console Application

-Step 1: Create a new Console Application project using the dotnet new console command.
+Step 1: Create a Console Application Project

 dotnet new console -n HelloWorldApp